chetan060117/Bird-strikes-Dashboard/README.md

 Top 50 Airports by Bird Strikes: Dallas Fort Worth and other large airports report the most bird strikes.

-Phase of Flight and Altitude Data: Bird strikes predominantly occur during the approach phase of flights, and most strikes happen below 100 feet in altitude.
+Phase of Flight and Altitude Data: Bird strikes predominantly occur during the approach phase of flights(around 40%), and most strikes happen below 100 feet in altitude.

 Cost Analysis: The yearly cost incurred by bird strikes varies significantly, with some years experiencing costs over $12 million.

+In most cases, pilots received no prior warning of the bird strike, and most strikes did not cause damage.
+However, a small proportion of strikes caused significant damage when no warning was given.

 # Tools Used: